Benjaminelua/Certifications/README.md

 # 🗂️ Certifications Portfolio

-Welcome to my **Certifications Repository**; a central hub for all certifications I’ve earned (and will continue to earn) across my learning and professional journey.
+Welcome to my **Certifications Repository**, a central hub for all certifications I’ve earned (and will continue to earn) across my learning and professional journey.

 ## 🎯 Purpose